pshdev0/assembly-sub-compiler/README.md

 * Full list of command support docs
 * Additional language syntax and functions
-* Groovy sub-compiler support (create assembly code inside your Groovy code and compile it)
+* Groovy sub-compiler support (construct assembly code inside your Groovy code, compile it, and inject into your machine code)
 * Self-modifying code safe guards
+* Inline function support

 This project is a 65(C)02 compiler at heart, with syntax additions inspired by Java and C++, and with advanced library functions.
 I wanted to create a language which could be used for pure 65(C)02 programming, but also provides a modern language style and advanced sub-compiled functions should you want to use them.
 The IDE makes organising your assembly code and integrating graphics and data a breeze using the editing tools and automatic inline decompression.